analogdevicesinc/ai8x-synthesis/README.md

 #### HWC

 All internal data are stored in HWC format, 4 channels per 32-bit word.
 Assuming 3-color (or 3-channel) input, one byte will be unused.
+The highest frequency in this data format is the channel, so the channels are interleaved.

 Example:

 ![0BGR 0BGR 0 BGR 0BGR...](docs/HWC.png)

 #### CHW

-The input layer can alternatively also use the CHW format (sequence of channels), for example:
+The input layer can alternatively also use the CHW format (a sequence of channels).
+The highest frequency in this data format is the width or X-axis (W), and the lowest frequency is the channel.
+Assuming an RGB input, all red pixels are followed by all green pixels, followed by all blue pixels.

+Example:

 ![RRRRRR...GGGGGG...BBBBBB...](docs/CHW.png)